-To the extent possible, divisions are consolidating and coordinating their work regarding applications.34 This coordination minimizes work on behalf of the district, helps to accelerate ISBE's application-approval process, and creates alignment between the plans and the application.
-Moreover, during the first half of 2017, ISBE is engaging in work with Fellows from the Kellogg School of Business in order to better coordinate monitoring within and between divisions for the purpose of providing better, more targeted services to districts.
+To the extent possible, departments are consolidating and coordinating their work regarding applications.35 This coordination minimizes work on behalf of the district, helps to accelerate ISBE's application-approval process, and creates alignment between the plans and the application.
+Moreover, from 2017 to the current time, ISBE is working to better coordinate monitoring within and between departments for the purpose of providing better, more targeted services to districts.

 ISBE is utilizing ESSA to remodel the internal organization of the agency.
-Divisions are coordinating professional development to districts to support application and plan development and implementation.
-For example, the Title Grants Administration Division (overseeing Title I, II, IV) coordinates training with Federal and State Monitoring in order to ensure that programmatic and fiscal requirements are meeting the law and, more importantly, supporting the work of educators in serving students.
-This work will allow ISBE to better coordinate application requirements, monitoring throughout the year, using the data submitted by districts to ensure return on investment as well as share promising practices throughout the state.35
+Departments are coordinating professional development to districts to support application and plan development and implementation.
+For example, the Title Grants Administration department (overseeing Title I, II, IV) coordinates training with Federal and State Monitoring in order to ensure that programmatic and fiscal requirements are meeting the law and, more importantly, supporting the work of educators in serving students.
+This work will allow ISBE to better coordinate application requirements, monitoring throughout the year, using the data submitted by districts to ensure return on investment as well as share promising practices throughout the state.36